Corne History, Family Crest & Coats of Arms

 The surname Corne was first found in the various states of Germany.
 This name was used throughout Germany, but was particularly concentrated in Silesia, Franconia, and Hesse.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within Germany.
 Because of their numbers, they branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Corne family
+Early History of the Corne family

 This web page shows only a small excerpt of our Corne research.
 Another 84 words (6 lines of text) covering the years 125 and 1256 are included under the topic Early Corne History in all our PDF Extended History products and printed products wherever possible.